shemtomke/Ugali-Sosa/README.md

 # Ugali-Man
-Ugali man tries to eat only Ugali and sosa only otherwise he will lose.
+Ugali man tries to eat only Ugali and sosa otherwise he will lose.